varsharma-12/scenario-examples/strimzi-kafka-tutorial/step2.md

 # Step 2: Deploy Kafka Cluster (KRaft Mode)

-Now let's deploy a Kafka cluster with 3 brokers using KRaft mode (no ZooKeeper needed!).
+Now let's deploy a Kafka cluster with 3 brokers using KRaft mode .

 ## What is KRaft?